Legal separation in Arizona is almost identical to a divorce in every way except one: You are still married at the end of it.

-A legal separation is identical to a divorce in every way except one – the parties are still married when they legally separate.
+A legal separation is almost identical to a divorce in every way except one – the parties are still married when they legally separate.
 Legal separations and divorces share the same process and the same issues, including division of finances, spousal maintenance, and custody and supports involving children.
 Once the legal process for a legal separation has been started, either spouse can ask for it to be converted to a divorce, even if it has not been finalized.

 If you are considering legal separation, here are some questions to consider: